BigPolarBear1/factorization_v3/README.md

 ---------------------------------------------------------------------------
 Notes and to do: The uploaded will get to above 200-bit, or 60 digits.
 I borrowed some of the logic from SIQS and incorporate it into my own work.
 The assumed hard cap for what would be factorable on a single machine using quadratic sieve would be around 100-110 digits.
-This gets us a little closer then v2.
+This gets us a little closer then v2. (that 110 digit cap assumes an algorith that's highly optimized, written in a low level language using every trick from the book.. this one is currently unoptimized, using cython to generate shitty c-code without static typing.. for now.. so my hope is that once I account for all that, I can get past that).

 Currently it is build using cython, but there are no optimizations such as static typing yet, so it is basically not doing anything yet for performance.